 A selection of the column name of the categorical variable contained in the mapping file and meant to be used for grouping must also be defined by the user in the editable section of the script.

 Examples for all input files can be found in the 0.Original-Data/Template-Data folder contained in the Rhea distribution.

+The de-novo-Clustering script expects 2 input files

+A mapping file containing information on sample groups.
+The most basic format of this file contains two columns (with headers on the first line), the first column containing the sample names and the second containing a categorical variable that is used to separate the samples into groups.
+Additional columns with different groupings can be added in a series of columns.
+Metadata (additional numerical measurements from the samples) do not affect the script.
+An example of mapping file can be seen bellow.

+A tab-delimited distance matrix calculated across all samples.
+The files is generated by the main Beta-Diversity script.

 Output